diaz3z/Contact-Mangement-System/README.md

 # Contact-Mangement-System
-Creating a contact management system which enables you to store, save, update contacts.
+Created a contact management system which enables you to save, store, delete and update contacts.